eugenewebdevs/website/README.md

 ## Development

 To start the development server, you can run `npm install` and then `npm start`.
-This will enable hot reloading thanks to Webpack and allow the service worker to function correctly.